justinshin0204/BERT/README.md

         x = self.linear(x)
         return x
 ```
-This part is quite straightforward
+This part is quite straightforward.
+Remembert that we use GELU as an activation function in BERT.

 ## Encoderlayer
 ```py